Lindsey Vonn: 2015: Comeback

 Vonn made her comeback to the top of the podium on December 6, 2014, at the women's World Cup downhill race at Lake Louise, Alberta, winning the event in only her second race back.
 In January 2015, she tied and then overtook Austrian Annemarie Moser-Proell for the most World Cup wins ever.

 At the 2015 World Championships in Vail / Beaver Creek, Colorado, Vonn won a bronze medal in the first of ladies' events, the super-G. She placed 5th in the downhill race and 14th in the giant slalom race.

-On March 18, 2015, Vonn won the last World Cup downhill race at Meribel, France and claimed the World Cup downhill title for the seventh time.
+On March 18, 2015, Vonn won the last World Cup downhill race at Méribel, France and claimed the World Cup downhill title for the seventh time.
 Vonn tied with Moser-Proell for the women's record of seven globes in one discipline.
 The next day, Vonn notched her eight victory of the season by winning the last super-G race.
 With this win, Vonn took the super-G season title for a fifth time, tying a record shared by German Katja Seizinger, Austrian Hermann Maier and Norwegian Aksel Lund Svindal.
 She joined Ingemar Stenmark from Sweden as the only skiers to reach 19 season titles across all disciplines and the overall.
 Vonn also made a World Cup podium for the 113th time, tying Moser-Proell's women's record.